BerkeleyHCI/PolymorphicBlocks/getting_started_library.md

 > In schematic terms, think of `FootprintBlock` as analogous to a schematic symbol, while `Block` is closer to a hierarchy sheet.

+### Dragons be Ahead
+Library block definition is a less polished and more complex experience than building boards using existing library blocks.

+This tutorial only walks through the basics and constructs.
+The next best place is to look through the parts libraries for how these work in practice.

 ## Creating a part
 Block definitions correspond to classes, and a new block can be defined by creating a new class.
 **Create the class for `Lf21215tmr_Device`** by inserting: